surfer190/fixes/docs/buddha_dharma/fundamental-simple-buddha-dharma.md

 * Produce un-arisen wholesome mental states - practice generousity and compassion
 * Maintain wholesome mental states

+> There is a common misunderstanding that the Buddha identified all forms of desire as causes of suffering, but that is not the case.
+Right effort is motivated by desires that bring an end to clinging, which is why they are part of the path to the end of suffering. - Ṭhānissaro Bhikkhu.
+“The Buddha’s Teachings: An Introduction.

 ### Right Mindfulness

 * Aware of the mind at the present moment - not dwelling on future or past moments.
 * To develop awareness of mind, you should not allow the mind to be lost in daydreams, anticipation, indulgences, worry, or dwell in other discontent feelings.

+> right mindfulness means keeping in mind the need to abandon unskillful qualities and to develop skillful qualities - Ṭhānissaro Bhikkhu.
+“The Buddha’s Teachings: An Introduction.”

 ### Right Concentration